Spool knitting

-Spool knitting, corking, French knitting or tomboy knitting is a form of knitting that uses a spool with a number of nails or pegs around the rim to produce a tube or sheet of fabric.
-The spool knitting devices are called knitting spools, knitting nancys, knitting frame, or French knitters.
+Spool knitting, loom knitting, corking, French knitting, or tomboy knitting is a form of knitting that uses a spool with a number of nails or pegs around the rim to produce a tube or sheet of fabric.
+The spool knitting devices are called knitting spools, knitting nancys, knitting frame, knitting loom, or French knitters.

 The technique is to wrap the yarn around all of the spool's pegs, twice.
 The lower loop of yarn is then lifted over the upper loop and off the peg, thereby creating stitches.
 The yarn is then wrapped around the entire loom, creating a new upper yarn on each peg.
 This process is repeated until the project is complete.

 Spool knitting frames typically have four or five pegs (or brass nails), although the number can range to more than 100.
+Though not exclusively, the term "loom knitting" often refers to frames with more than those four or five pegs.

 Uses

 Many things can be made from the resulting tube.
 For example, it can be wound in a spiral to produce a mat or rug or, if a larger spool with more nails is used, a sock or a hat could be made.
 Historically, spool knitting has been used to make horse reins.

 Spool knitting is a traditional way to teach children the basic principles of knitting.
 According to Mary McCormack, author of Spool Knitting (published in 1909), "Few elementary exercises have aroused more interest in the child than the toy knitting; due, perhaps, to its simplicity and his power to do it easily and well."